THE PHIL COWAN

 Membership to EASL:

-All students submitting a paper for consideration will
+All students submitting a paper for consideration, who are NYSBA members, will

 immediately and automatically be offered a free membership in EASL (with all